Incredible journeys to Sri Lanka with DOOK!

 Immerse in the country’s must-sees with Dook

 This mesmerising island nation with its idealistic landscapes, timeless ruins, lush green tea plantations, incredible beaches, enthralling culture and welcoming locals, feels like countless countries are rolled into one.
-Set in the heart of the Indian Ocean and in between the more trodden parts of India and Southeast Asia, Sri Lanka is moving forward quickly on the tourism graph as more people are keen to discover its countless wonders.
+Set in the heart of the Indian Ocean and in between the more trodden parts of India and South Asia, Sri Lanka is moving forward quickly on the tourism graph as more people are keen to discover its countless wonders.

 Once an underrated destination that was kept off many travel itineraries, Sri Lanka today, takes pride in being listed on the top amongst the best off-beat holiday destinations around the world.
 Although it may look like a tiny island, the country has a history that dates back to thousands of years and was once described by Marco Polo as ‘the finest island in the world’.
 It is a place where nature’s beauty remains unspoilt, the heavenly coastline invites you to explore its sunny and serene side of life, the fun train rides take you through the spectacular tea plantations and the rejuvenating Ayurvedic treatment offers a treat to your soul and body.
 Sri Lanka, therefore, unarguably lives up to its name as the pearl of the Indian Ocean.

 If it’s a place you haven't been to yet, you should book your Sri Lanka Tour Package with us.
 Our itineraries offer an interesting mix of all that this tropically rich country has to offer.
 Have a look here.

 Capital: Colombo (Commercial)